 The words of this sermon are as relevant today as they were when Christ spoke them!We are instructed further to ask God for help.
 As parents know how to give good gifts to their children, so, too, will our Father who is in heaven give good things to those who ask Him (Matthew 7:7-11).
 This is most encouraging!

-As Christ concluded the Sermon on the Mount, He admonished us to make proper choices.
-We are taught to make choices based on God’s instructions in the Bible and not simply follow the crowd by taking the easy way to live (Matthew 7:13-14).
-We are even warned about false prophets who claim to be Christian, but whose lives don’t reflect God’s values and true conversion.
-Prophets and ministers are to be evaluated by their fruits (verses 15-20).
+As Jesus Christ concluded the Sermon on the Mount in Matthew 7, He admonished us to make proper choices.
+We are taught to make choices based on God’s instructions in the Bible and not simply follow the crowd by taking the easy way to live (Matthew 7:13-14; see “What Is the Narrow Gate Jesus Talked About?”).

 We must obey God’s instructions in the Bible, otherwise God will say, “I never knew you; depart from Me, you who practice lawlessness!” (verse 23).

-The words of this sermon are as relevant today as they were when Christ spoke them!
-For “whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house, and it did not fall, for it was founded on the rock” (Matthew 7:24-25).
+The words of this sermon are as relevant today as they were when Jesus Christ spoke them!
+For “whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: and the rain descended, the floods came, and the winds blew and beat on that house, and it did not fall, for it was founded on the rock” (Matthew 7:24-25; see “Build on the Rock”).